 Programming integrated courses, renowned and dedicated faculty, small class size, great connection between students, faculty and alumni.

 Yingxue Li graduated in 2010 with a BS in Shanghai University of Finance & Economics where he was awarded numerous scholarships for his superior academic record.
-His experience includes an internship in the corporate banking division of the Bank of East Asia, where he focused on statistical methods.
-Additional work was performed in the risk group of China Construction Bank, where he performed on loan validation and distribution, and risk metrics.
+His had extensive internship experience in the field of finance, ranging from corporate valuation to market risk management.
 Yingxue also has published several papers, focusing on risk.
-Yingxue plans to pursue a career in quantitative analysis with a particular emphasis on fixed income and risk.
+Yingxue plans to pursue a career in quantitative finance.

 I chose the Baruch MFE without any hesitation because that the class has a small size, the curriculum is very practical, the location cannot be better, some of the faculty are very famous.
 I firmly believe this elite program can help me realize my dreams.

 Yike Lu holds a Bachelors of Science in Physics from the California Institute of Technology.
 His past research has focused on particle physics and work in computation chemistry, resulting in multiple publications.
 He also completed an internship at Charles River Associates and has passed the CFA Level I exam.
 He is most interested in the fields of structured finance and exotic options trading.

 I was admitted to BU, Baruch, Cornell (with scholarship), USC, and NCSU.
 I chose the Baruch MFE because of its best-in-field value, exceptional faculty, personal attention to each student, prime location, practical approach to teaching, and placement record.